dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly logger: OperonLogger
 ```

-The `logger` property is a global logger that provides useful methods for logging at multiple levels.
+This property provides access to Operon's logging functionality.
 Please see our [logging tutorial](../tutorials/logging.md#logging) for more information.

 #### ctxt.span